 Software Project Estimation.
 Three words guaranteed to make anyone in software development shift uncomfortably in their seat.
 Until now.

 Over the past 10 years, our team has planned hundreds of development projects.
 As you’d expect, we’ve gotten better and better at it!
-Our estimation tool started life as a spreadsheet, before progressing into an online tool (or mini web app).
-And now we’ve decided to make it freely available as part of our Product Owner Toolkit.
-This article discusses how to use the estimation tool, as well as the underlying methodology that powers it.
-In particular, how looking at every project through two lenses (team planning and tasks) can improve your understanding of the projects cost and timeline of a project.
+Our Software Development Estimation Tool started life as a spreadsheet, before progressing into a recently updated online tool (or mini web app).
+This article discusses how to use the estimation tool for software development, as well as the underlying methodology that powers it.
+In particular, how looking at every project through two lenses (team planning and tasks) can improve your understanding of the software project’s cost and timeline.

 Estimating is, by definition, a guess about the future.
-And considering 66% of development projects run over their allocated time, it’s safe to say that, as an industry, we’re not all that good at software project estimation.
-So it’s understandable to be nervous.
+The fact is that the majority of software projects aren’t delivered on time, run over budget, and end up with fewer features than originally planned.
+It’s safe to say that, as an industry, we’re not all that good at software project estimations, so it’s understandable to be unsure about the process.

 Yet there is no getting around the need for robust and accurate software project estimation because, ultimately, clients need to be confident they can fund a project before they commit to it.

-Poorly estimated projects also have many other side effects:
+Estimating software projects poorly has many other side effects:

 - Depending on the contract in place, clients may have to pay more than they had budgeted.